 Big Island is (unsurprisingly) Hawaii’s largest island, and here you’ll find the active volcanoes of Kilauea and Mauna Loa in the fascinating Volcanoes National Park.

 Kauai is a stunning and relatively undeveloped Island that is the first choice for nature lovers.
 The island is covered with jungle-clad mountain peaks and is the perfect place for intrepid explorers.
 If you’re looking for a relaxing tourist holiday, then Kauai offers that too.
-Kauai is a great place to explore one of the most beautiful and unspoiled Islands on earth.
+Kauai is the best place to explore one of the most beautiful and unspoiled Islands on earth.

 Where to Stay in Hawaii – 7 Best Areas to Stay in Hawaii

-So here I’ll take you through the seven best places to stay in Hawaii.
+So here I’ll take you through the seven main islands to stay in Hawaii.
 I’ll tell you all about each of the islands, and suggest some of the best places to visit while you’re there.

 Where to Stay in Hawaii Map

-To see more detail of where to stay in Hawaii map, go to google map;
+To see more detail of the best islands to stay in Hawaii island map, go to google map;

 Honolulu is Hawaii’s capital, and it’s a cosmopolitan and lively city with the world-famous Waikiki Beach on its doorstep.